YosriMlik/gestion_soutenances/README.md

 ## Technologies Used

-- React for user interface
+- React + Bootstrap for UI/UX
 - SQLite database
 - Rust for backend